 When Can Disease Be Detected With Thermography?

 Thermography enables you to detect inflammation early.
-In fact, sometimes even before any symptoms arise!
-This helps you to make any necessary lifestyle changes.
-These changes assist in decreasing inflammation and preventing underlying health conditions before they’re allowed to fully develop.
+In fact, sometimes even before symptoms arise!
+In turn, this helps you to make any necessary lifestyle changes to decrease inflammation.
+Additionally, these changes assist in preventing underlying health conditions before they’re allowed to fully develop.

-Thermography is a safe, non-invasive, no-touch, no radiation process.
-At Insight Thermography of Oklahoma, there is no poking or prodding during your procedure.
+Above all, thermography is a safe, non-invasive, no-touch, no radiation process.
+That means at Insight Thermography of Oklahoma, there is no poking or prodding.

-In fact, it’s just you and an infrared camera in a room together.
-Our certified thermographer runs the camera from the other side of a partition in the room.
+In fact, it’s just you and a camera in a room together.
+Our certified thermographer runs the camera from the other side of a divider/wall in the room.
 She can’t see you at all.
 Thermography with us is totally private and painless.
-When the process is over, a medical doctor known as a thermologist interprets your images.
+When the process is over, a medical doctor interprets your images.

 How Can Disease Be Detected With Thermography?

 Thermal imaging works by detecting temperature variations related to blood flow.
-Through a thermal imaging camera, warmer areas of the body stand out against cooler areas.
-These pattern changes tracked over time provide a sort of “thermal fingerprint” for your specific body.
+Through our camera, warmer areas of the body stand out against cooler areas.
+To that end, these pattern changes tracked over time provide a “thermal fingerprint” for your body.

-When it comes to disease, we often observe skin temperature changes near the primary source of inflammation.
+When it comes to disease, we observe skin temperature changes near the primary source of inflammation.
 For example, cancer cells tend to grow and multiply quickly.
 Therefore, blood flow and metabolism are higher in the areas near a growing tumor.
-This means skin temperature near these locations is increased, or on a thermogram, looks “hotter.”
+Naturally, this means skin temperature near these locations, on a thermogram, looks “hotter.”

 Thermography is a valuable tool in preventing and detecting underlying disease.
 However, it is important to note that “detect” is not the same as “diagnose.”
-As with most types of imaging, thermography itself does not diagnose you with a specific, nameable disease.
+As with most types of imaging, thermography itself is not diagnostic.
+In other words, it can not diagnose you with a specific, nameable disease.
 Thermography DOES help in detection of an underlying disease process.
 In turn, thermography equips you to make lifestyle changes or seek further medical advice if necessary.

-Inflammation can point to multiple disease processes.
-Thermography is a great indicator of these imbalances.
-With no radiation, no compression, no touching, thermography can screen the following:
+In reality, inflammation can point to multiple disease processes.
+Because thermography uses no radiation, no compression, no touching, it can screen for many concerns, such as:

 - Head and Neck